TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-mongodbauthentication.md

 ## **Recommended Steps**

 ### **Connect a MongoDB application to Azure Cosmos DB**
-Use the Cosmos DB Account connection string to connect a MongoDB application to Azure Cosmos DB.
-Azure Cosmos DB supports the standard MongoDB connection string URI format, with a few specific requirements.
-Azure Cosmos DB accounts require authentication and secure communication via SSL.
+You can connect to Cosmos DB just like local Mongo using the connection string from the Azure Portal.
+Note that Cosmos DB only supports connection via SSL, so you may need to update your tool/connection defaults for enabling secure communication via SSL.

 ## **Recommended Documents**
 Use [this document](https://docs.microsoft.com/azure/cosmos-db/connect-mongodb-account#connection-string-requirements) to validate the connection string requirements for a MongoDB application.